dpo007/RedditCommentKiller/README.md

 A PowerShell 7 script that finds **your own** Reddit comments older than a chosen age, optionally **overwrites** them first, and then **deletes** them — with rate-limit friendliness, resume support, and a paper trail (CSV report).

 It’s basically spring cleaning for your comment history.
-By default it runs using a session-derived token (single-user), and keeps OAuth support as a fallback. 🧽✨
+It runs using a session-derived token from your logged-in Reddit session. 🧽✨

-**Auth note (important):** Session-derived token reuse is the primary/default mode.
-OAuth is supported only as a secondary fallback because Reddit OAuth app approval and long-term reliability can be inconsistent or unavailable for some users.
+**Auth note (important):** Session-derived token reuse only.
+Why not OAuth?
+Reddit is axing OAuth API access for regular users, so this script sticks to the session tokens you already have.

 ## ✅ What this is

 - 🧩 A single-file PowerShell script: `Invoke-RedditCommentDeath.ps1`
-- 🔐 Auth (recommended): session-derived token reuse (default); OAuth still available as a fallback
+- 🔐 Auth: session-derived token reuse (default)
 - 🔎 Scans your user comment listing (newest → oldest)
 - ⏳ Processes comments older than `-DaysOld`
 - ✍️🧼 Optionally overwrites comment text (default) before deleting